 Which SSL provider should I use?

-If you are using Cloudflare on your domain, we recommend configuring Cloudflare with Full SSL and a Self Signed certificate.
+If you are using Cloudflare on your domain, we recommend configuring Cloudflare with Full SSL, and just using the default self-signed certificate.

-If you have your own domain name, we recommend using Let’s Encrypt.
+If you do not use Cloudflare, we recommend using Let’s Encrypt.

 Do I have to choose one of these providers?